+A soda lake is a natural phenomenon that is ideal for the production of algae.
+Therefore, this shallow lake is a gathering point for millions of flamingos throughout the year.
 However, Lake Nakuru is also the natural habitat for other African wildlife such as giraffes, black rhinos, white rhinos, plus many other species.

 After passing through the park entrance our guide informed us that the park rangers had warned him that certain sections of the road were flooded.
 Therefore, improvisation would be necessary to reach our overnight accommodation inside the park.

-While we were traveling off piste we went through some pristine woodlands that we normally would not have traveled through.
+While we were traveling off road we went through some pristine woodlands that we normally would not have traveled through.
 Therefore, we had some unique wildlife viewing opportunities.
 We soon discovered a baby giraffe and its mother.
 I have come across many giraffes on safari, but never a baby giraffe.

 Next, we would be very fortunate and come across a family of white rhinos.
-The white rhinos are endemic to the local ecosystem in contrast with the Black Rhino that was introduced.
-There are limited numbers of rhinoceros located here with approximately 75 white rhinos and 25 black rhinos.
+The white rhinos are endemic to the local ecosystem in contrast with the black rhino that was introduced.
+There are limited numbers of rhinoceros located here, with approximately 75 white rhinos and 25 black rhinos.

 The white rhinos are predominantly grazers and they are characterized by broad mouths which they use to feed on grass.
 In contrast, the black rhinos have a more narrow mouth and prefer to feed on leaves and shrubs.

 The white rhinos also typically have a longer front horn and tend to be a bit slower moving than the black rhinos.
 Additionally, the ears of the black rhino are noticeably different.

 Critically Endangered Black Rhinos

 The next day while we were out on safari we would come across the black rhinos that live in the park.
 Here are a some photos of the black rhinos to compare and contrast.